-SNAMHS provides inpatient and outpatient services for adults living in Clark County and adults, children and adolescents in four southern rural communities – Mesquite and Laughlin.
+SNAMHS provides inpatient and outpatient services for adults living in Clark County and adults, children and adolescents in two southern rural communities – Mesquite and Laughlin.
 Inpatient services are provided on the main SNAMHS campus located at 6161 West Charleston Boulevard, Las Vegas.
 There are three hospital buildings on the campus designed to provide services for adults with mental illness.
 The three buildings are the Rawson Neal Hospital Building, 3A Hospital Building and the Stein Hospital Building.
 Currently the hospital buildings serve the civil population.
 In 2015, the Stein hospital building will also serve the forensic population for adults.
 The campus is co-located with the state hospital for children and adolescents and with the southern facility for the intellectually disabled, Desert Regional Center.
 SNAMHS has five behavioral health clinics serving the community and rural southern Nevada.
 There are three urban clinics serving the Las Vegas Valley and two rural clinics serving Nevada’s southern rural areas.
 SNAMHS services include, but are not limited to, Inpatient Acute Psychiatric, Mobile Crisis, Outpatient Counseling, Service Coordination, Intensive Service.

 Northern Nevada Adult Mental Health

 The only public psychiatric hospital serving Northern Nevada, Dini-Townsend Hospital offers acute crisis stabilization on the Rapid Stabilization Unit.
 This unit has 10 beds.
 An additional 20 beds are open for acute medical stabilization for individuals who need more intensive therapy.
 This unit has an average length of stay of about 14 days.
 Dini-Townsend is the safety net provider for Northern Nevada.